dogweather/forkful/content/en/ruby/files-and-io/reading-a-text-file.md

 weight: 22
 ---

-## What & Why?
-Reading a text file means accessing the content of a file stored on disk through code.
-Programmers do it to process, analyze, or display data within their applications.

 ## How to:
 Reading a file in Ruby is straightforward.
 You can use the `File` class, which provides different methods to read files.
 Here's a simple example of reading an entire file:

 ```Ruby